 We continually conduct privacy training, education and orientation sessions for Niagara Health staff, volunteers, students, agents, vendors and physicians.

 In addition, online access to privacy training and resources are provided for staff learning on our Niagara Health intranet.

 You, or a person who can legally make decisions about your PHI, have the right to:

 Some exceptions apply to these rights.

-Your family and friends may be given general information about you, such as your location in the hospital and your general health condition, unless you tell us not to provide this information.
+Your family and friends may be given general information about you, such as your location in the hospital and your general health condition, FOI and Health Information Management Policies & Procedures;

 If you provide us with information regarding your faith group affiliation, parish or congregation, we may give your name and room location to a member of the visiting clergy of your faith group, unless you tell us not to provide this information.

 Niagara Health relies on patient and community support for part of our funding.
-We, or the OneFoundation Office, may use your name and address and contact you for support, unless you tell us not to provide this information.
+Niagara Health, or the OneFoundation Office, may use your name and address to contact you for support, unless you tell us not to provide this information.

 Niagara Health Privacy/FOI Office

-Please Note: If you wish to view, get copies, or request a correction to your health records, please contact Health Records.
+Please Note: If you are seeking copies or a correction to your health records, please contact Health Records.